16BitMiker/markdown-2-html-generator/README.md

-# Markdown 2 Html Generator
+# Markdown 2 HTML Generator

 Make quick and easy html from markdown!
 Run and go!